stefoxp/head-first-design-patterns/keeping_your_objects_in_the_know.md

 - Observable is a class (not an interface -> violate a first OO Design Principle)
 - Observable protects crucial methods (-> violates a second OO Design Principle)

+Observable may serve your needs if you can extend java.util.Observable.

+Both JavaBeans and Swing also provide their own implementations of the pattern.